 On August 8, 2016, SRM entered into a lease for office space in Kowloon, Hong Kong.
 On August 8, 2018, SRM extended its lease for office space in Kowloon, Hong Kong so that the lease will now expire on August 7, 2020.
 Monthly lease payments are approximately $6,400 for a total of approximately $154,000 for the total term of the lease.

-Total rent expense for the three and six months ended June 30, 2019 was $138,070 and $282,503, respectively.
-Total rent expense for the three and six months ended June 30, 2018 was $82,510 and $146,536, respectively.
-Rent expense is included in general and administrative expense on the Company’s condensed consolidated statements of operations.
+Total rent expense for the years ended December 31, 2019 and 2018 was $451,711 and $343,253, respectively.
+Rent expense is included in general and administrative expense on the consolidated statements of operations.

 Fergco leases a portion of the building located in Washington, New Jersey that it owns under a month to month lease.
-Rental income related to the leased space for both the three months ended June 30, 2019 and 2018 was $25,704, respectively.
-Rental income related to the leased space for both the six months ended June 30, 2019 and 2018 was $51,407, respectively.
-Rental income is included in other income on the consolidated statements of operations.
+Total rental income related to the leased space for both the years ended December 31, 2019 and 2018 was $102,815 and $102,815, respectively, and is included in other income on the consolidated statements of operations.

 The Company is involved in claims and litigation in the ordinary course of business, some of which seek monetary damages, including claims for punitive damages, which are not covered by insurance.
 For certain pending matters, accruals have not been established because such matters have not progressed sufficiently through discovery, and/or development of important factual information and legal information is insufficient to enable the Company to estimate a range of possible loss, if any.
 An adverse determination in one or more of these pending matters could have an adverse effect on the Company’s consolidated financial position, results of operations or cash flows.